Tomas-Silva-PT/Arduino-Real-Time-Clock/README.md

 # Arduino Real Time Clock
 ## Building an Real Time Clock using a RTC Module and an Arduino

-In this project a RTC Module and an Arduino are used to build a simple piano.

 In this project I wanted to learn about the usage of a Real Time Clock Module (RTC Module) using arduino.
 For this simple project I followed some guides online in which all the code and schematics is based off.

 The reference used was: https://www.youtube.com/watch?v=MfmK55TREuQ&t=449s&ab_channel=EnjoyMechatronics.